 We are a community that promotes best practice.
 We have new and training professionals who will be learning from the advice given by members, so please ensure that your advice is helpful, legally accurate and professional.

 3. Be respectful.

 We won’t all agree all the time, but disagreement is no excuse for disrespectful behavior.
 We celebrate differences and understand that a free market requires different approaches to the same job.
 We also have empathy for differences in character, language, word choices and personal preferences.
 We do not get easily offended by things we do not agree with and we are forgiving of the things that do offend us.
-If we do feel the need to address something with a member, we either do so in a kind and empathetic way, or we ask the directors to do so on our behalf.
+If we do feel the need to address something with a member, we either do so in a kind, empathetic and respectful way, or we ask the directors to do so on our behalf.

-We will all experience frustration from time to time, but we cannot allow that frustration become personal attacks.
+We will all experience frustration from time to time, but we cannot allow that frustration to become personal attacks.
 An environment where people feel uncomfortable or threatened is not a productive or creative one.

 4. Maintain Trust

 The Facebook forums are a private space for us to share our triumphs and also be vulnerable.
 No-one will judge another member for forgetting something simple or doing something stupid and asking for help.
 We are here to help each other, not bring each other down – If you see someone make a mistake, give them the chance to correct it by addressing it with them before reporting it to a higher authority.
 If the issue is escalated and you do intend to report to a higher authority, please notify the directors beforehand so that we can ensure the behaviour is dealt with accordingly.